GregoryRobetertson/Portfolio/README.md

 On day 3 I finished my about me page.
 Then I started working on my service page.
 I will finish it on day 4.

-Challenges and Blockers

-My bootsrap was overriding my custom css.
-I fixed it by taking the stylesheet rel out of the bootstrap link.

 Goal for the next day

 Finish my service page!